TJhayes22/lab9-the-final-warmup/README.md

 - A pipeline that runs tests, docs, linting, etc. with Github actions when you push and deploys to either Cloudflare, Netlify, or other host as you see fit
 - Write good tests: e2e and unit tests
 - Add one new feature: dark mode toggle, ...

+### Isssues:
+- Some playwright tests were not working because the dialog prompt would pop up asking user if they are sure they want to clear completed todos, but I did not handle that in the playwright test.